Riverside School, Barking: Results

 In the 2018 Department for Education school league tables, Riverside Campus ranked the highest achieving school in Barking and Dagenham at GCSE, with a Progress 8 well above average score of 0.91, an Attainment 8 score of 55.5, 80% of students entering EBacc, and an EBacc average point score of 5.11.
-However as of 2019, the school had a below average ranking for A-Levels, but overtime the school has had an outstanding change in their A-Level results, with students progressing onto higher education at Russell Group universities and a low number of students being offered Oxbridge places.
+However as of 2019, the school had a below average ranking for A-Levels, but over time the school has had an outstanding change in their A-Level results, with students progressing onto higher education at Russell Group universities and a low number of students being offered Oxbridge places.

 As of 2019, the school currently stands as one of the top 80 schools in the United Kingdom represented by the school league tables.

 Uniform

 Secondary school students are required to wear a maroon blazer with the embroidered school logo and a grey polo shirt with the embroidered school logo.
 Trousers must be black and classic-cut, and skirts must be black and below the knee.
 Socks or tights must be plain black, and flat, black shoes with a closed toe and heel are mandatory.

 Primary and Bridge school students are required to wear a navy blue cardigan or jumper with the embroidered school logo, a grey polo shirt with the embroidered school logo and black or grey trousers.
 Black shoes are mandatory with the uniform.
 The uniform for the primary school differs depending summer or winter season.